 Martin was back as the Yankees' starting catcher at the start of 2012, his position more secure as they had traded top prospect Jesus Montero in return for some pitching in the off-season.
 He opened the year in a deep slump however, and was only hitting .125 when he hit his first homer of the season.
 He picked an appropriately dramatic moment, the 100th anniversary of the opening of Fenway Park on April 20th, to hit a 6th-inning solo blast off Clay Buchholz that cleared the Green Monster.
 On May 30th, he got into an unusual spat with home plate umpire Laz Diaz; as Martin claims, Diaz got upset when he questioned some of his calls in a game against the Los Angeles Angels, and he punished the catcher by forbidding him from throwing new balls to his pitcher, insisting on making all the throws back himself.
 He claimed that Diaz told him that throwing the balls was "a privilege I had to earn."
 He received a convocation from MLB Vice-President Joe Torre after the incident.
 That season's first half was generally awful, however, as he hit only .179.
 The Yankees kept rolling along in first place, though, and he opened the second half on July 13th by gunning down three baserunners trying to steal, including Howie Kendrick for the game's last out, and driving in the winning run in a 6-5 win over the Los Angeles Angels of Anaheim.
 He improved to .242 in the second half, for an average on the year of .211, combined with a career-high 21 homers and 53 RBI.
 He hit a huge home run in Game 1 of the ALDS against the Baltimore Orioles on October 7th: with the score tied 2-2 in the top of the 9th, he hit a lead-off blast off Birds closer Jim Johnson, opening the floodgates for a 7-2 win.
 However, he did not do much else in the rest of the postseason, going 3 for 17 in both the ALDS and ALCS as the Yankees once again fell short of the ultimate prize.
 That season, he was the subject of a series of five articles in The New York Times written by David Waldstein during the course of the season which constituted a remarkable portrait of the difficulties of playing catcher in the major leagues and showed how much Martin contributed to the team's success in ways that may not have been immediately obvious to the casual fan.

 Martin became a free agent after the 2012 season, and while the Yankees wanted to retain him, having few other options at catcher, they were outbid by - of all teams - the Pittsburgh Pirates.
 On November 29th, Martin signed a two-year contract with the Bucs for $17 million.
 He originally accepted an invitation to return to Team Canada for the 2013 World Baseball Classic but with an unusual condition: explaining that he did not know the team's pitchers and already had his hands full becoming familiar with a new group of hurlers in Pittsburgh, he wanted to play in the tournament as a shortstop, a position he had not played since junior college.
 However, both the Pirates and Team Canada brass balked at that suggestion, and on February 26th, Martin withdrew from the tournament, leaving Canada with a huge hole in its projected line-up.
 He had a very good start to his stint with the Pirates in 2013, as the team's pitching staff was excellent in April and he showed very good power, banging out 6 doubles and 5 homers while hitting .267 in 22 games.
 He was the hero again on May 30th, when he drove in the winning run in a 1-0 defeat of the Detroit Tigers in the bottom of the 11th inning at PNC Park; he had struck out three times earlier in the game, but again showed an ability for coming through in the clutch.
 That win was the 16th in 20 games for the Pirates, who continued to build on their solid start.
 He became an extra-inning hero twice in the span of a week in late June, as the Bucs soared to the best record in baseball at the season's halfway mark.
 In both games, on June 23rd against the Los Angeles Angels of Anaheim and June 30th against the Milwaukee Brewers, back-up Michael McKenry started the game, but Russell came in as a pinch-hitter, getting a key run-scoring hit both times, tying the game in the 9th the first, then staying on to be a key part of the winning rally in the 10th, and winning it in the 14th the second.
 He had another game-ending hit as a pinch-hitter, on August 8th against the Miami Marlins, when he singled off Steven Ames to drive in Josh Harrison with the winning run with two outs in the 10th for a 5-4 win.
-He finished the season hitting .226 with 15 homers and 55 RBIs in 127 games, then was the hitting hero of the National League Wild Card Game on [[October 1]st. He homered twice, off Johnny Cueto and Logan Ondrusek as the Pirates defeated the Reds, 6-2, in the Pirates' first postseason appearance in 21 years.
+He finished the season hitting .226 with 15 homers and 55 RBIs in 127 games, then was the hitting hero of the National League Wild Card Game on October 1st.
+He homered twice, off Johnny Cueto and Logan Ondrusek as the Pirates defeated the Reds, 6-2, in the Pirates' first postseason appearance in 21 years.
 He was only the second player in Pirates' history to record a multi-homer game in the postseason, after Bob Robertson who had hit three homers in a game in the 1971 NLCS.
 He received a lot of credit for the Pirates' turnaround because of his steady play behind the plate, even though it was teammate Andrew McCutchen who won the MVP Award.

 Sources include 2003-2006 Baseball Almanacs